 JPEG images

-First, if you don’t already have it, install jhead
+First, if you don’t already have it, install jhead like so:

 $ sudo apt install jhead

-$ jhead -autorot -nf%Y-%m-%d\ %H-%M-%S *.jpg
+$ jhead -autorot -nf%Y-%m-%d %H-%M-%S *.jpg

 Movies